bingenz/bingenz/README.md

 ## About Me

 - Computer Science student from Vietnam
-- Interested in backend development, data, and practical software systems
+- Interested in backend development, data, artificial intelligence, and practical software systems
 - Learning with a focus on clarity, structure, and long-term engineering thinking
 - Building a strong foundation in programming, systems, and real-world development